 However, some unicellular organisms show somewhat more organisation of their bodies, such as is seen in Leishmania (which cause kala-azar), which have a whip-like structure at one end of the cell.
-In such organisms, binary fission occurs in a definite orientation in relation to
+In such organisms, binary fission occurs in a definite orientation in relation to these structures.
+Other singlecelled organisms, such as the malarial parasite Plasmodium, divide into many daughter cells simultaneously by multiple fission.

-Figure 8.1(a) Binary fission in Amoeba
+Fig 13.1: Binary fission in Amoeba